zhentaoshi/Econ5121ABC/README.md

-# Econ5121 ABC 2024
+# Econ5121 ABC 2025

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]

-This course will be taught by three instructors.
-I will cover the following topics.
+This course will be taught by two instructors.
+I will cover 1/3 of it, with the following topics.

 * Lecture 9: [Maximum likelihood](https://github.com/zhentaoshi/Econ5121ABC/blob/main/MLE.pdf)
   * Maximum likelihood estimation (MLE) is a fundamental method in econometrics for estimating the parameters of a model.
 This technique involves choosing the parameter values that maximize the likelihood function.
 This lecture will explore the theory behind MLE.